 1 Moores SL, Chiu ML, Bushey BS, et al. A novel bispecific antibody targeting EGFR and cMet is effective against EGFR inhibitor-resistant lung tumors.
 Cancer Res.
 2016;76(13):3942-3953.

-2 Krebs MG, Johnson ML, Cho BC, et al. Subcutaneous delivery of amivantamab in patients with advanced solid malignancies: PALOMA, an open-label, multicenter, dose-escalation phase 1b study.
-Poster presented at: 2021 American Society of Clinical Oncology (ASCO) Annual Meeting; June 4-8, 2021; Virtual.
+2 Krebs MG, Johnson M, Cho B, et al. Subcutaneous delivery of amivantamab in patients with advanced solid malignancies: PALOMA, an open-label, multicenter, dose-escalation phase 1b study.
+Poster presented at: American Society of Clinical Oncology (ASCO) Annual Meeting; June 4-8, 2021; Virtual.

-3 Krebs MG, Johnson ML, Cho BC, et al. Subcutaneous delivery of amivantamab in patients with advanced solid malignancies: Initial safety and pharmacokinetic results from the PALOMA study.
-Poster presented at: 2022 American Association for Cancer Research (AACR) Annual Meeting; April 8-13, 2022; New Orleans, LA.
+4 Krebs MG, Johnson M, Cho B, et al. Subcutaneous delivery of amivantamab in patients with advanced solid malignancies: initial safety and pharmacokinetic results from the PALOMA study.
+Poster presented at: American Association for Cancer Research (AACR) Annual Meeting; April 8-13, 2022; New Orleans, LA.

-4 Minchom A, Krebs MG, Cho BC, et al. Subcutaneous amivantamab in patients with advanced solid malignancies: the PALOMA study - updated safety and confirmation of the recommended phase 2 dose.
-Poster presented at: 2023 American Society of Clinical Oncology (ASCO) Annual Meeting; June 2-6, 2023; Chicago, IL.
+5 Minchom AR, Krebs MG, Cho BC, et al. Subcutaneous amivantamab (ami) in patients (pts) with advanced solid malignancies: the PALOMA study - updated safety and identification of the recommended phase 2 dose.
+Poster presented at: American Society of Clinical Oncology (ASCO) Annual Meeting; June 2-6, 2023; Chicago, IL.